-The increasing complexity and scalability being found in the next generation of routers and switches has exerted pressure on power supply manufactures to improve efficiency, reduce solution size and to provide flexible solutions that can be scaled across multiple platforms.
+The increasing complexity and scalability being found in the next generation of routers and switches commonly found in telecom and datacom systems has exerted pressure on power supply manufactures to provide smart and flexible high efficiency solutions that can be scaled across multiple platforms.
 System designers will frequently have several variations of a base architecture, allowing them to offer high, medium and low-end systems, each with different feature sets.
-Examples of device types that can be added, removed or sized according to system needs are; content-addressable memory (CAM), ternary content-addressable memory (TCAM), application specific integrated circuits (ASIC), full custom silicon and field-programmable gate arrays (FPGA).
+Examples of device types that can be added, removed or sized according to system needs are; content-addressable memory (CAM), ternary content-addressable memory (TCAM), application specific integrated circuits (ASICs), full custom silicon and field-programmable gate arrays (FPGAs).

 A CAM is often described as the opposite of random access memory (RAM).
 To retrieve data on RAM, the operating system must provide the memory address where the data is stored.
-Data stored on CAM can be accessed by performing a query for the content itself, and the memory retrieves the addresses where that data can be found.
-Due to its parallel nature, CAM is much faster than RAM.
-However, it consumes much more power and generates a higher level of heat.
-CAMs are expensive, so they are not normally found in PCs.
-Even router vendors will sometimes skimp, opting instead to implement advanced software-based searching algorithms.
-CAMs are found in network processing devices, including Intel IXP cards and various routers or switches.
-The most commonly implemented CAMs are called binary CAMs.
-They search only for ones and zeros.
-You can be assured that any switch capable of forwarding Ethernet frames at gigabit line-speed is using CAMs for lookups.
-If they were using RAM, the operating system would have to remember the address where everything was stored.
-With CAMs, the operating system can find what it needs in a single operation.
+Data stored on CAM can be accessed by performing a query for the content and the memory retrieves the addresses where that data can be found and is much faster than RAM.
+You can be assured that any switch capable of forwarding ethernet frames at gigabit line-speed is using CAMs for lookups.
+In a system using RAM, the operating system would have to remember the address where everything was stored, whereas with CAMs, the operating system can find what it needs in a single operation.

 A TCAM is a specialized type of high-speed memory that searches its entire contents in a single clock cycle.
-The term "ternary" refers to the memory's ability to store and query data using three different inputs: 0, 1 and X. The "X" input, which is often referred to as a "don't care" or "wildcard" state, enables TCAM to perform broader searches based on pattern matching, as opposed to binary CAM, which performs exact-match searches using only 0s and 1s.
+The term "ternary" refers to the memory's ability to store and query data using three different inputs: 0, 1 and X. The "X" input is often referred to as a "don't care" or "wildcard" state, which enables TCAM to perform broader searches based on pattern matching, as opposed to binary CAM, which performs exact-match searches using only 0s and 1s.
 Routers can store their entire routing table in these TCAMs, allowing for very quick lookups.
-TCAM increases look-up speed, packet classification, packet forwarding, but it requires more power than a CAM.
-Both CAMs and TCAMs require very accurate set points and have tight voltage transient requirements that are very challenging for power designers.
+TCAM's increase look-up speed, packet classification, packet forwarding, but it requires more power than a CAM.
+Both CAMs and TCAMs require very accurate set points and have tight voltage transient requirements that are very challenging for power system designers.

-An ASIC is another device that can be used in routers and switches, and is an integrated circuit (IC) that is customized for a particular use, rather than for general-purpose applications.
+An ASIC is another device that can be used in routers and switches and is an integrated circuit (IC) that is customized for a particular use, rather than for general-purpose applications.

 Modern ASICs often include entire microprocessors, memory blocks including ROM, RAM, EEPROM, flash memory and other large building blocks.
-Such an ASIC is often termed a SoC (system-on-chip) and these ASIC's can require hundreds of amps with voltages in the range of 0.8 to 1.2V.
+Such an ASIC is often termed a SoC

+(system-on-chip) and these ASIC's can require hundreds of amps with core operating voltages in the range of 0.8 to 1.2V.
 As with TCAM and CAM, set point accuracy and transient response is critical to the overall performance of these solutions.
 Solution size and excellent current control are also key requirements for the power designer.

-An FPGA is yet another device used in routers and switches, and is an integrated circuit that can be programmed.
-FPGAs are used in the design of specialized systems and allow users to tailor microprocessors to meet their own individual needs.
+An FPGA is yet another device used in telecom and Datacom systems, and is an integrated circuit that is programmable.
+FPGAs are used in the design of specialized systems and allows users to tailor microprocessors to meet their own individual needs.
 These type of devices have several voltage inputs and their core power can require currents in excess of one hundred amps.